Do you know where the tallest buildings in London are located? Do you know that London boasts of some of the world’s tallest buildings?

 Standing at 235 metres (770 ft) above ground level and containing 50 storeys, it was only surpassed by The Shard (completed in July 2012) which stands at 309.6 metres (1,016 ft), in late 2010.

-Heron Tower was completed in 2011, despite opposition from English Heritage, due to its proximity to St Paul’s Cathedral.
+#3].
+Heron Tower, BishopsgateThe building was completed in 2011, despite opposition from English Heritage, due to its proximity to St Paul’s Cathedral.

-The building was designed to feature a concierge-style entrance and reception area, incorporating a 70,000 litre aquarium – the largest privately owned example in the United Kingdom – containing around 1,200 fish (over 60 species).
+Heron Tower was designed to feature a concierge-style entrance and reception area, incorporating a 70,000-litre aquarium – the largest privately owned example in the United Kingdom – containing around 1,200 fish (over 60 species).

 Part of the ground and first floors of the building is occupied by a bar-restaurant called The Drift.
 Also, there is a restaurant and “sky bar” on floors 38–40 – situated 175 metres (574 ft) above the City and accessed by scenic lifts.